Types of Kitchen Countertops - Design Ideas

 On the natural side, you have materials like:

 Quartz is really only limited by what designers are able to craft.
-At Caesarstone, we offer an extensive range of quartz.
-We have quartz resembling granite, marble, concrete, and virtually any other material you can name.
+At Caesarstone, we offer a HUGE range of quartz.
+We have quartz resembling granite, marble, concrete, you name it.
 You can learn more by visiting our Collections page.

 Experts consider quartz to be a better countertop material.
 It is more stain-resistant and cost-effective in the long run.
 Granite is also waning in popularity, which has affected its resale value substantially.